 Jane Harrison is the Dreamer of Nian.
-Not that she knew it at first, When Great Grandpa Joel passed the gift down to her he was laying on his death bed, cheating time with every last word he could manage and he didn't bother to go into specifics.
-But now she's been there, seen the brilliant blue sky against the vivid orange sand.
-She doesn't know exactly what being a dreamer means, but with Jameston helping her, hopefully she will.
+Not that she knew it at first, when Great Grandpa Joel passed the gift down to her he was laying on his death bed, cheating time with every last breath he could manage and he didn't bother to go into specifics.
+She doesn't know exactly what being a dreamer means, but with the help of her new friends, hopefully she will.

-I stared out the window.
-I didn't know how I felt.
-I wasn't close to my Great Grandpa Joel, we only visited on holidays, and even then I mostly played with my cousins.
+I stared out the window, watching the busy streets and platinum colored buildings wiz buy.
+I didn't know how I felt about Great Grandpa Joel.
+We only visited on holidays, and even then I mostly played with my cousins.
 We pulled into the parking lot of the old folks home and hurried inside the building.

 "Take your earbuds out."
-Mom said harshly as we walked though the first pair of doors.
+Mom whispered harshly as we walked though the first pair of doors.

-I pulled at the wires sticking out of my ears and stuffed them in my pockets.
-The woman at the desk unlocked the door and let us in, she knew Mom well enough to not have state our business.
+I pulled at the wires sticking out of my ears and stuffed them in my pocket.
+The woman at the desk unlocked the door and let us in.
 I followed my parents across the lobby and down the first hall.
 The rest of the family was already inside, crowded in the small living room facing the bed that replaced the couch.
-Great Grandpa Joel wanted us all there when his will was read so that no one would fight over who got what.
-Personally, I wanted his coin collection, but I knew that was going to Wyatt.
+Everyone knew Great Grandpa Joel was dying, even he knew it, but Dad's side of the family wanted everyone to be there to show how much he was loved, even though they were mostly gathered here out of guilt.